Cryptic forest falcon

 The cryptic forest falcon (Micrastur mintoni) is a species of bird of prey in the family Falconidae.
-It is found in the south-eastern Amazon rainforest in Brazil and Bolivia.
-While uncommon in its Amazonian range, it remains widespread, and is therefore rated as least concern by BirdLife International and IUCN.
+It is found in the southeastern Amazon rainforest in Brazil and Bolivia.
+While uncommon in its Amazonian range, it remains widespread and is therefore rated as least concern by BirdLife International and IUCN.
 Unlike the lined forest falcon, with which it has long been confused in a cryptic species complex, adult cryptic forest falcons only have a single white tail-band (in addition to a narrow white tail-tip).

 Description

 The cryptic forest falcon is a rarely spotted bird of prey.
 When spotted, it is often confused for its congeners, the barred forest falcon, the lined forest falcon, and the plumbeous forest falcon.
 While it differs slightly from its congeners in its physical characteristics, it is best recognized by its distinctive vocalizations.
 Its height is 30-35 centimeters, and its weight is 170-264 grams for females (171-238 grams for males).
 Its plumage is grey (often darker on head), with a blackish upper wing and rump.
 Its bare red facial skin and single broad white tail bar distinguish it from the barred forest falcon.
 Immature individuals have two narrower white tail bands.
 Sometimes, an additional tail band is present, and is covered by the bird's upper tail coverts.
-With a wing:tail ratio of 1:36, its short tail further distinguishes it from the lined forest falcon.
+With a wing:tail ratio of 1.36, its short tail further distinguishes it from the lined forest falcon.
 Its chin, central throat, and underparts are white.
 Its breast is white, with fine dark grey bars (generally bolder in females).
 These bars are more defined near the birds lower throat/upper breast.
 This barring is greatly reduced on immature individuals.
 It has a black beak, with an orange base, and greyish iris.
 Sometimes a diagonal line across its cheek is present in immature individuals.
 Its legs are orange, with blackish claws.

-Sexual Dimorphism
+Sexual dimorphism

 M. mintoni is lightly sexually dimorphic, with females having a slightly higher weight range, and bolder ventral barring.

 Taxonomy

 The cryptic forest falcon is a member of the family Falconidae, which includes falcons and caracaras.
 It is a member of the genus Micrastur, which encompasses all forest-falcons.
 It is a monotypic species.
-Specimens were historically labeled as lined forest falcons, until the cryptic forest falcon was recognized as a distinct species in 2002.
+Specimens were historically labeled as lined forest falcons until the cryptic forest falcon was recognized as a distinct species in 2002.
 While it closely resembles its congeners, it can be distinguished by its distinctive vocalizations, as well as slight morphological difference.

-Habitat and Distribution
+Habitat and distribution

 Habitat

-The cryptic forest falcon primarily inhabits the Lowland terra firme forests of South America.
-A habitat characterized by its tall trees and dense, diverse understory.
+The cryptic forest falcon primarily inhabits the lowland terra firme forests of South America, a habitat characterized by its tall trees and dense, diverse understory.
 It also frequents the Várzea forest, a seasonally flooded forest with a bamboo understory.
 A population also exists in the Atlantic Rainforest of eastern South America.